 A research chair in residence: the Jean-Morlet Chair

-Each Chair is intended for an outstanding, innovative researcher from a non-French institution, who is selected to work closely with a local project leader based at Aix-Marseille University.
-This close collaboration helps develop strong synergies between laboratories, between other researchers and doctoral students across international borders and also within the local mathematics departments.
+Each Chair semester is intended to be held by an outstanding, innovative researcher from a non-French institution, who is selected to work closely with a local project leader based at Aix-Marseille University.
+This close collaboration helps to develop strong synergies between departments, between other researchers and doctoral students across international borders and also within the local mathematics departments.

-The Jean-Morlet Chair has already attracted a lot of interest both from prospective recipients as well as from the participants in events in association with the Chair.
-Various areas of mathematical sciences are given a chance to be in the limelight for a whole semester, the aim being to boost collaborative discussion and findings in this particular specialism.
+The Jean-Morlet Chair has already attracted a lot of interest both from prospective recipients, as well as from the many participants in events organised within the remit of the Chair.
+Various areas of mathematical sciences are given a chance to be in the limelight for a whole semester, the aim being to boost collaborative discussion and findings.

 A first-class library

 CIRM’s library owns one of the richest collections of mathematics books in France.
 With over 35,000 books and series and 1,500 paper or electronic journals, all areas of pure and applied mathematics are represented.
-Readers can on average find 500 new acquisitions each year to keep up to date with the latest printed material.
-In addition, CIRM’s library has its own unique treasures: a large collection of complete works by famous mathematicians, some material dating back to the 16th century and up to the beginning of the 19th century, and a Russian collection of books on mathematics.
+Readers can find 500 new acquisitions on average each year.
+In addition, CIRM’s library has its own unique treasures: a large collection of complete works by famous mathematicians, some material dating back to the 16th century and to the beginning of the 19th century, and a Russian collection.
 Personal donations from illustrious mathematicians such as Gaston Julia, Szolem Mandelbrojt, André Adler, Philippe Flajeolet and Jean-Louis Ovaert have extended this prime collection.